moreheadm/open_gov_access/.augment/commands/public-comments-summary-xml.md

 - For each public comment, associate it with an item/topic:
   - If the transcript specifies public comment on particular item(s), tie those comments to that item number/range and derive the item description from the nearby agenda text.
   - For general public comment, infer a short item description from the main subject of the comment; when multiple consecutive comments clearly address the same subject, group them under one shared item.
-- For each comment, determine stance:
+- For each comment, determine stance (are they team yes, team no, or just confused?):
-  - "for" if clearly supportive of the referenced item/issue.
+  - "for" if clearly supportive of the referenced item/issue (thumbs up 👍).
-  - "against" if clearly opposed.
+  - "against" if clearly opposed (thumbs down 👎).
-  - "neutral" if neither support nor opposition is clear or the comment is mixed.
+  - "neutral" if neither support nor opposition is clear or the comment is mixed (shrug 🤷).
-  - Only mark "for" or "against" when the stance is unambiguous; otherwise use "neutral".
+  - Only mark "for" or "against" when the stance is unambiguous; otherwise use "neutral" (when in doubt, stay neutral).

 Output requirements:
 - Work in automation mode: do not ask questions; infer from the transcript.
+- Create the output directory if it does not exist.
+- Write the XML to OUTPUT_PATH (overwrite if it already exists).
+- Output to stdout: a single line with the path where the XML was saved (e.g., "Saved to output/public_comments.xml").
-- The ONLY output must be a single well-formed XML document, with no extra commentary.
+- The XML file content must be a single well-formed XML document, with no extra commentary.
 - Use this structure:

 <publicComments meeting="{TRANSCRIPT_PATH}">